TI-PREGO: Chain of Thought and In-Context Learning for Online Mistake Detection in PRocedural EGOcentric Videos: Ablation

+In the following subsections, we investigate the application of large-language models as step anticipators~\ref{exp:anticipator}.
+This subsection covers our model selection process, a detailed analysis of different prompting methods like Zero-Shot, Few-Shot, and Automatic-Chain-of-Thought (ACoT), and the effects of fine-tuning and speed analysis.
+Together, these experiments illustrate the strengths and challenges of using LLMs for action anticipation and highlight the trade-offs between accuracy, reasoning complexity and computational efficiency.

+We also present a comprehensive evaluation of the performance of our system and the various strategies used to improve action prediction in assembly tasks.
+We introduce our Aggregation Strategy~\ref{sub:aggr}, detailing three methods to convert noisy per-frame predictions into coherent action sequences.
+We discuss the design of each strategy and their trade-offs, such as delay versus stability, and assess their effectiveness using the Levenshtein similarity metric.

-\section{Large Language Models as Step Anticipators}
+\subsection{Large Language Models as Step Anticipators}

-This section comprehensively analyzes how an action anticipator operates using various techniques and methodologies.
-We begin by evaluating the performance of several large language models (LLMs) using in-context learning with few-shot examples (Sec. \ref{exp:llm_selection}), which allows us to determine which model performs best in this setting.
+This section comprehensively analyzes how an action anticipation based on large language models (LLMs) operates using various techniques and methodologies.
+We begin by evaluating the performance of several LLMs using in-context learning with few-shot examples (Sec. \ref{exp:llm_selection}), which allows us to determine which model performs best in this setting.
 Once the most effective LLM is identified, we investigate different prompting strategies, starting from a system prompt's impact, including zero-shot, few-shot, and Automatic-Chain-of-Though prompting (Sec \ref{exp:prompt_analysis}).
-In advance, we explore the potential improvements by fine-tuning each prompting method to enhance the model's performance (Sec. \ref{exp:finetuning}).
+Furthemore, we explore the potential improvements by fine-tuning each prompting method to enhance the model's performance (Sec. \ref{exp:finetuning}).
 Lastly, we perform a speed analysis, comparing different prompting methods (Sec. \ref{exp:speed_analysis}).

-All experiments use ground truth aggregated labels of the \assemblyO dataset as the output of the predictor's branches.
+All experiments use ground truth labels of the \assemblyO dataset as the output of the predictor's branches.
 This approach ensures that our performance analysis remains objective and untainted by errors from the step recognition branch, allowing for a more accurate evaluation of the step anticipator's capabilities.

-\subsection{Model Selection}
+\subsubsection{Model Selection}

+In this analysis, we evaluate the performance of various large language models (LLMs), as shown in Table~\ref{table:llm_selection}, using a few-shot context.
+The results reveal a clear performance hierarchy among the tested models.
+In particular, \textbf{LLAMA 3.1 8B}, an open-source model less computationally expensive during inference, demonstrates robust performance (see Table~\ref{tab:principale}).
+LLAMA 3.1 8B achieved the highest \(\mathrm{\text{Precision}}_{b}\) at 56.70\% and the best \(\mathrm{\text{F1 score}}_{b}\)of 69.4\%, significantly outperforming its counterparts.